percona/community/content/blog/2019-01-14-ilovefs-valentines-day.md

 [**Free Software Foundation Europe**](https://fsfe.org/) (FSFE) is celebrating the creators of free software with their I Love Free Software campaign #ilovefs, a social campaign for Valentine’s Day.

 The idea is to show some appreciation to the makers of free software.
-Most of our communications with free software creators are about bugs and feature requests and maybe we just forget to say "Thanks”.
-So FSFE are trying to provides some balance.
+Most of our communications with free software creators are about bugs and feature requests and maybe we just forget to say "Thanks".
+So FSFE are trying to provide some balance.

 FSFE were promoting the campaign at FOSDEM at the beginning of this month.
 Unfortunately my swag parcel arrived a little late to get our widely distributed remote colleagues the balloons and material to pose with, so you just get me!